Roger-Rached-ozz961/Image-Upscaler/README.md

 Example Workflow:

-* Place images in the folder user images to upscale.
+* Place images in the folder "user images to upscale".
-* Run the script.
+* Run the script by pressing 'Enter'.
 * Script processes the images and saves the upscaled images and extracted text in the respective folders.
 * Repeat the process every 10 seconds or press 'Enter' to scan images manually.
-*

 ---

 ## License